 Joshua Meltzer is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
 His practice focuses on complex civil litigation, government investigations and white collar defense.

-Mr. Meltzer has represented clients in multi-district litigation and nationwide class actions, as well as in appeals in the California Supreme Court and in federal court, including in the United States Supreme Court.
-He has also represented clients in investigations by the Department of Justice, the SEC, the U.S. military, and in testifying before the grand jury.
+Mr. Meltzer has represented clients in multi-district litigation and nationwide class actions, at trial in federal court, and in appeals in the United States Supreme Court, California Supreme Court, and federal Courts of Appeal.
+He has also represented clients in investigations by the Department of Justice, the SEC, the U.S. military, and in testifying at trial and before a grand jury.
+Mr. Meltzer has cross-examined witnesses at trial and in administrative proceedings, and has taken or defended more than a dozen depositions.

-- AbbVie, in defense of claims by the Federal Trade Commission and a nationwide class action asserting antitrust challenges to patent settlements.
+- Solvay Pharmaceuticals, Inc., in defense of claims by the Federal Trade Commission and a nationwide class action asserting antitrust challenges to patent settlements.
 FTC v.
-Actavis; In re Androgel Antitrust Litig.(nationwide MDL).
+Actavis; In re AndroGel Antitrust Litig.(nationwide MDL).

 - Defense contractor in multi-agency criminal and civil government investigation into alleged fraud and False Claims Act violations.